 What is an Exothermic Reaction?

 A chemical reaction is said to be exothermic when it releases energy in the form of heat.
 The system (reaction) releases heat to the surroundings as the reactants transform into products.
 For example, the burning of wood releases heat.
 An exothermic reaction causes the surroundings to heat up.
-That explains why we feel hot when we stand beside a fire [1-3].
-The exothermic reaction is opposite to the endothermic reaction.
+That explains why we feel hot when we stand beside a fire.
+The exothermic reaction is the opposite of the endothermic reaction [1-3].

 Reactants → Products + Energy (heat)

 An exothermic process does not involve any chemical reaction.
 Here, a compound goes from one phase to another by releasing heat.
 For example, when water freezes into ice, heat is given out to the surroundings.
 Its temperature comes down until crystals of ice start to form.

 Energy Diagram for Exothermic Reaction

 A chemical reaction always involves a change in energy.
 An energy diagram represents this change.
 An explanation of this graph is as follows.
 The potential energy of the reaction is plotted along the vertical axis, and the time of reaction is plotted along the horizontal axis.
 This graph shows the change in energy as the reaction progresses from reactants to products.